Downer EDI Rail GT46C ACe: TT class and LDP class

 LDP005 wearing its one-off livery.

 With the ageing of the 48 and PL-class fleets, Pacific National purchased 31 TT class locomotives for Hunter Valley traffic.
 They are equipped with ECP brakes and are used with NHDH, NHEH and NHYH hoppers.
 They are different in some respects from SCT and LDP category units because they can run at two different weights.

 The first locomotives were originally intended to be built as LDP010-LDP018 and leased to other railway operators, until Downer EDI and Pacific National reached an agreement to sell directly.
 TT130, TT131 and TT132 are owned by Pacific National.

 Downer built nine locomotives, LDP001 to LDP009, for their subsidiary company, Locomotive Demand Power Pty Ltd, to lease them to other freight operators.
 In 2018, Pacific National acquired them.
-Repaints of the LDP's into PN livery commenced in 2022.
+Repaints and reclassing of the LDP's into PN livery and to TTs commenced in 2022.

 WH class

 Three WH class locomotives were ordered by Whitehaven Coal.
 Operated by Pacific National, they are used to haul coal trains from Whitehaven's mines in the Gunnedah Basin.

 Locomotive GWA009 Genesee & Wyoming Australia grain train from Dry Creek North to Tailem Bend.